automate-website/waml/README.md

 # WAML (draft-0.2)

 **Notice**: WAML is currently in a very early draft version.
-Feel free to create a pull request in case you have useful suggestions.
+Feel free to create a pull request in case of useful suggestions.

 Refer to the [changelog] for recent notable changes and modifications.